-Although San Diego's restaurant dining rooms have reopened, some local eateries just can't bounce back from the impact of the coronavirus pandemic and are forced to permanently shutter.
+Although dining -- both indoor and outdoor -- is on at San Diego County restaurants, some local eateries just can't bounce back from the impact of the coronavirus pandemic and have been forced to permanently shutter.

 Eater San Diego has compiled this running list of San Diego restaurants that have had to permanently close during the COVID-19 crisis.
 Keep checking Eater's reporting for daily updates (and we will add updates on NBC 7, too).
 We will also include any bars or nightclubs that have permanently closed during the pandemic on our list.